lucascecilia102922-create/Motion-Games/README.md

 **This is the "double-feature" version of the games i've been making on Godot.**
 - It features a Pong and a Golf game, both featuring implementation to the Wii motion controls.
 (Each one has a separate version on their respective repositories.)

+# TO-DO:

+- Enhance Visuals for the Pong enemy, Main menu, ending screens and a few of the Golf Obstacles
+- Change winning logic on Golf